 While you’re here you’ll make extraordinary connections, get involved on campus, and see what it’s like to work in the real world.
 But the bread and butter of your education starts with a curriculum that combines the University of Iowa’s strong liberal arts tradition with Tippie’s nationally ranked business courses.

 Foundational courses in areas like social sciences, literature, rhetoric, and world languages.

 Intro-level business and math courses that you need to take to be admitted to Tippie if you are pursuing standard admission or are a transfer student.

 A set of courses that all business majors take.
 You’ll need to take some of them before you can declare a business major.

 Majors, and sometimes tracks within a major, have a set of courses you’ll take to graduate with that major.
-All six majors at Tippie have their own course requirements and electives.
+All seven majors at Tippie have their own course requirements and electives.

 Complete hands-on experiential learning in one of the following ways: research, internship, study abroad, or take a course with an experiential element (like a consulting project for a real client).
 This is Tippie RISE.

 Tippie College of Business students may complete the world language requirement using one of two options.
 Either option may be fulfilled by high school coursework, college coursework, or an appropriate combination of high school and college coursework.
 One year of high school world language is equivalent to one semester of college.
 The requirement may also be met by passing a proficiency test in one or two world languages.